 SoCoBio DTP offers research placements to undergraduate students each summer between July and September.
 These are excellent for gaining experience in research and determining your aptitude for further research.
 Placements are funded and for a period of 6 weeks.

-We have 5 studentships available for first-generation students and at least 5 for students from under-represented groups.
+We have up to 7 studentships available for first-generation students and/or students from under-represented groups.

-Projects are available at all our DTP’s partners – University of Kent, University of Portsmouth, NIAB at East Malling, University of Southampton and the University of Sussex.
+Projects are available at all our DTP partners – University of Kent, University of Portsmouth, NIAB East Malling, University of Southampton and the University of Sussex.

 Application process